How to Select the Right Pool Check Valve

 Finally, the location of your pool check valve can help you determine what kind to buy.
 Contrary to what some pool owners think, there is no best place to install a pool check valve.
 Instead, it would be best to simply put it where it’s needed.

-For example, if you want to prevent water from reversing direction back up a line, you’d put the valve on a piece of pipe that is straight.
+For example, if you want to prevent water from reversing direction back up a line, you’d put the valve on a straight piece of pipe.
 Also, you wouldn’t put the valve in front of a pump because that could lead to priming issues.

 As another example, you wouldn’t need to worry about where to put a pool check valve in relation to a diverter valve; you could put it either before or after the diverter valve because placement, in this case, wouldn’t do anything to affect the performance of the valve itself.